The Strokes | Tunes + Guitar Lessons

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-Julian Casablancas and Albert Hammond Jr, met in the super expensive boarding school Institut Le Rosey in Switzerland, also known as the School of Kings.
+Julian Casablancas and Albert Hammond Jr. met at the ultra-exclusive Institut Le Rosey in Switzerland, also known as the School of Kings.

-Fast forward a few years and they’d formed a band in New York City, where they’d be seen either rehearsing or gigging most nights around Manhattan.
+Fast forward a few years, and they’d formed a band in New York City, rehearsing and gigging most nights around Manhattan’s indie venues.

-They must have picked up a thing or two about how to build not just a band but also a brand at the boarding school in Switzerland as how they engineered a bidding war for their first deal, connected with NME magazine and Rough Trade Records in the U.K., was very sophisticated.
+Clearly, they picked up more than just bad habits in Switzerland—the way they engineered a bidding war for their first record deal, and built early connections with NME and Rough Trade Records in the U.K., was impressively calculated.

-After an EP release and refining their live set, they were ready to put together the critically acclaimed debut Is This It?
-Bankrolled by RCA Records, with the monster hit Last Nite as the lead single, it was an instant worldwide success.
+After releasing an EP and fine-tuning their live show, they were ready for their debut album Is This It.
+Bankrolled by RCA Records and led by the monster single Last Nite, it became an instant global success.

-This tune had such an impact that it sparked a garage-rock revival in the early 2000s, enabling U.K. bands like The Libertines and The Fratellis, Swedish The Hives, Australian The Vines, and of course American The White Stripes, Yeah Yeah Yeahs, and The Black Keys to join the bandwagon.
+This tune had such impact it sparked a garage rock revival in the early 2000s, paving the way for U.K. bands like The Libertines and The Fratellis, Sweden’s The Hives, Australia’s The Vines, and American acts like The White Stripes, Yeah Yeah Yeahs, and The Black Keys to jump on the bandwagon.

-This garage-rock party train would roll on until around 2008 when the recession hit and overindulgence became less popular.
+The garage rock party rolled on until around 2008, when the recession hit and overindulgence went out of fashion.

-The Strokes aren’t just their worldwide smash hit Last Nite, it’s also worth checking out the tunes The Adults Are Talking, Someday, and Hard To Explain.
-And don’t forget their version of Marvin Gaye’s Mercy Mercy Me!
+But The Strokes aren’t just their worldwide smash Last Nite—it’s worth digging into The Adults Are Talking, Someday, Hard to Explain, and their fantastic cover of Marvin Gaye’s Mercy Mercy Me.

 The Strokes Tunes | Related Pages